Alf Busk

 Alf Busk (born 16 April 1958) is a Danish former speedway rider.
-He earned 8 caps for the Denmark national speedway team.
+He earned eight caps for the Denmark national speedway team.

 Speedway career

 Busk won the gold medal at the Individual Speedway Junior European Championship in the 1977 Individual Speedway Junior European Championship.

-He rode in the top tier of British Speedway from 1977 to 1985, riding for Coventry Bees, Sheffield Tigers and Swindon Robins.
+Busk rode in the top tier of British Speedway from 1977 to 1985, riding for Coventry Bees, Sheffield Tigers and Swindon Robins.

-His career at Coventry resulted in two league championship titles, one league cup and five Midland Cup wins.
+Busk's career at Coventry resulted in two league championship titles, one league cup and five Midland Cup wins.